Werenski's hat trick lifts Blue Jackets over Panthers 4-1 - WHIZ News

+COLUMBUS, Ohio (AP) — Zach Werenski’s first career hat trick helped spoil the first Columbus homecoming for Florida goalie Sergei Bobrovski, and the Blue Jackets won again, despite adding another name to their growing list of injured players.

-COLUMBUS, Ohio (AP) — Zach Werenski got his first career hat trick, Elvis Merlikins stopped 36 shots in his first NHL start and the battered Columbus Blue Jackets beat the Florida Panthers 4-1 on Tuesday night.
+Werenski scored in the first period and twice in the third — the first hat trick for a Columbus defenseman since 2006 — as the battered Blue Jackets beat Bobrovsky and the Florida Panthers 4-1 on Tuesday night.

+The night also was a triumph for Columbus rookie goalie Elvis Merzlikins, who was thrust into the starting role after Joonas Korpisalo was injured in the first round of a shootout with Chicago on Sunday night.
+Merzlikins had played in 10 games this season, started four, and had yet to win one.

+He stopped 36 shots in front of a sellout home crowd and kept Columbus in the game when they were being outplayed by the Panthers, particularly in the second period.

+“Finally it came,” he said.
+“I had 10 shots to do it, so finally it came.
+I really appreciated just seeing my teammates in the last seconds, even at 4-1, they were blocking shots because they knew how important it was for me to get that first win.”

-Werenski and the Blue Jackets served up a rude homecoming for Florida goalie Sergei Bobrovsky, who was making his first appearance in Columbus since leaving as a free agent last summer.
+The Blue Jackets served up a rude welcome for Bobrovsky, who was making his first appearance in Columbus since leaving as a free agent last summer.
 Bobrovsky, who played in Columbus for seven seasons and won two Vezina Trophies, had 24 saves.

-The game was a triumph and a relief for Merzlikins, who had played in 10 games this season, including four starts, and had yet to record a win.
-He got the start after regular goalie Joonas Korpisalo suffered a knee injury in the first round of a shootout on Sunday night.

-Colton Scevior had the lone goal for Florida, which outplayed Columbus for most of the night.

-Werenski got to Bobrovsky first at 4:54 of the first period, scoring off the draw with a slap shot from the top of the left circle that zoomed over the goalie’s glove.
+Werenski got to his friend Bobrovsky first at 4:54 of the first period, scoring off the draw with a slap shot from the top of the left circle that zoomed over the goalie’s glove.

 Jenner got his eighth goal of the season on a power play later in the second period, a shot from a crowded slot that got between Bobrovsky’s pads.
 That made it 2-1 Columbus.